hicsail/zk-NLP/README.md

     <li> By default it will build for Release. `-DCMAKE_BUILD_TYPE=[Release|Debug]` option is also available.</li>
     <li> No sudo?
 Change [`CMAKE_INSTALL_PREFIX`](https://cmake.org/cmake/help/v2.8.8/cmake.html#variable%3aCMAKE_INSTALL_PREFIX).</li>

-## Running the Compiler

-miniWizPL programs are Python programs; when you run the program, its output is a ZK statement in the format of a supported backend.
-Currently supported backends are:

-- EMP toolkit
-- SIEVE IR0/1 (wip)

 ## Examples

 <strong> miniWizPL </strong><br>